 - Designated location in Johnston: 9 a.m. – 4 p.m. during the summer and spring/winter breaks

-Individuals may choose full or half day options with a consistent schedule throughout the session.
+Individuals may choose full day options with a consistent schedule throughout the session.

 I'm interested in enrolling - what happens next?

 Once you have determined you are eligible for Day Habilitation services and are interested in pursuing this option through ChildServe, you can contact your case manager.
 Either you or your child’s case manager can contact ChildServe to begin the enrollment process.

 A meeting will be scheduled to complete an assessment, develop care plans and goals, and schedule of services for your child.
 The assessment may include evaluations provided by nursing, OT, PT, Speech and behavior support disciplines at ChildServe.
 Goals, objectives, and identified support services will be established based on each individual’s needs and preferences.
 The plan will be implemented within 30 days of the initial assessment/care team meeting.